err8029/homework/README.md

 **1. Describe text processing pipeline you have selected.**
-- Data preprocessing will follow the following diagram:
+- Data preprocessing will follow the basic pipeline:

 <p align="center">
   <img src="readme_img/Untitled Diagram.png" width="150" title="hover text">
 </p>

-- Other methods have been included into the Export class but no better results were obtained.
-Lemmatization appears to be working better than stemming, as expected, see the plots below (obtained with a frequency distribution method inside the Export class):
+- Other methods have been included into the Export class, but no better results were obtained.
+Lemmatization appears to be working better than stemming, as expected.
+For more information, see the plots below: (they were obtained with a frequency distribution method located inside the Export class):

 <p align="center">
   <img src="distribution_plots/negative_reviews_dis_lemmatization.png" width="350" title="hover text">